What does the LifeNet program provide?

 - Peer/Friend – a similar-age adult peer matched from within the AANE community

-Together, the LifeNet Team serves as a surrogate family – or ‘safety net’ – of professionals and volunteers who develop relationships with and care for the adult, offering them a greater sense of community and belonging.
+Together, the LifeNet Team serves as both a safety net and support network of professionals and volunteers who develop relationships with and care for the adult, offering them a greater sense of community and belonging.

 Who’s eligible for the LifeNet program?

-To ensure we can meet the needs of all LifeNet clients who enroll in this new program, we’re developing specific eligibility criteria to guide us, including:
+To ensure we can meet the needs of all LifeNet clients who enroll in this new program, we’ve developed specific eligibility criteria to guide us, including:

 - Diagnosis: Asperger or similar autism spectrum profile

-- Co-occurring conditions (e.g. severe mental health issues): will be reviewed on a case-by-case basis
+- Co-occurring conditions (e.g. significant mental health issues): will be reviewed on a case-by-case basis

 - Level of need: adult should be able to live independently with support